 - Avoid sun exposure.
-Once your head and neck surgeon determines your incisions are completely healed, you may use a PABA-free sunscreen, with an SPF of 30 or higher, on your incisions.
+Once your head and neck surgeon determines that your incisions are completely healed, you can use a PABA-free sunscreen with an SPF of 30 or higher on your incisions.

 When can I shower?

-Your healthcare provider will give you instructions on when you can shower.
+Your doctor or nurse will give you instructions on when you can shower.

 When can I swim?

-Your healthcare provider will tell you when you can resume normal activities.
+Your doctor or nurse will tell you when you can start doing your usual activities again.
 This depends on the extent of your surgery and how quickly you recover.

 When is it safe for me to drive?

-Your healthcare provider will tell you when you may resume driving.
+Your doctor or nurse will tell you when you can start driving again.
 This will depend on the extent of your surgery and how quickly you recover.

 When can I exercise?

 Don’t do strenuous exercise or lift any objects heavier than 5 pounds (2.3 kilograms) for 6 weeks.
-Talk with your healthcare provider before resuming activities such as lifting and exercise.
+Talk with your doctor or nurse before resuming activities such as lifting and exercise.

 When can I resume sexual activity?

-Your healthcare provider will tell you when you can resume sexual activity.
+Your doctor will tell you when you can start sexual activity again.

 What type of follow-up care will I receive after I leave the hospital?